Image Uploading for Online Sales

 Here are some great examples I found within our online inventory:

 4. Don't list an item if it wouldn't pass inspection at an in person sale.
 Our shoppers know Pass It On as a quality sale.
 They know we inspect every item and they are not expecting to see flawed items in our online sale either.
 If you want to take a chance in our online sale, make sure you include the known flaw in your listing so the buyer is aware of it.
-Maybe there is someone out there ok with paying $2 for a t-shirt with a pen mark or a toy with marker on the bottom.
+Maybe there is someone out there ok with paying $3 for a t-shirt with a pen mark on it or a toy with a marker streak on the bottom.
 If you disclose it and show it in your photos, we will let it pass.
 But really the best idea is to NOT list your flawed items.
 That takes up one of your item slots and you only get 200 so try first to list all the good things you have.
 Pass It On, even our online sale, is not the place for flawed items.
 Take it to a charity or offer it for free in a FB group or pass it on to a friend who doesn't mind free play clothes.
 Be the type of seller you want to shop from.

 5. When one photo isn't enough, make a collage.
 Take a few pics and combine them into one layout which will mean one file to upload and appease the system.
 Pros use Photoshop, but there are several free collage making apps for phones.
 Make the collage before you sit down to enter items.
 That way you can enter, attach photo, and move on.